 Reconsidering How We Think About Farm Animals

-People love their dogs and cats, most want to treat their pets with the kindness and respect the truly deserve.
+People love their dogs and cats, most want to treat their pets with the kindness and respect they truly deserve.
 Farm animals, unfortunately, rarely get treated in this manner.
-Though they have proven to be just as smart, adorable and loving as their dog and cat counterparts, they are still categorized as a “commodity.”
+Though they have proven to be just as smart, adorable, and loving as their dog and cat counterparts, they are still categorized as a “commodity.”
 The more we learn about these farm animals and how similar they are to the animals we bring into our homes, the more we want to change the situation we place them in.

 Once we acknowledge how amazing these animals truly are, it becomes harder to justify the ways we abuse them.
 While it might be uncomfortable to challenge the idea that farm animals are food, when we know what we do about their intelligence and abilities, don’t we owe it to them to share the truth?